-Planning Priority 10 An aware and resilient city that can adapt to natural hazards of flood, bushfire and climate change.
-Measure Temperature in the Hawkesbury during summer and winter seasons.
-Aware, prepared and resilient community.
-Reduced carbon emission through various initiatives and projects.
-Climate change and urban heat island strategies incorporated into Council's policies and strategies.
-Timeframe Actions On-Going 10.1 -Continue on-going community preparedness, awareness and resilience against natural hazards of flood, bushfires, and climate change.
-10.2-Commit to and champion the net zero emission by 2050 or sooner.
-10.3-Support NSW State agencies Regional Land Use Strategies.
-Short - Medium Term 10.4 -Develop planning controls to protect and mitigate development in areas prone to natural hazards where the risk to life and property is high.
-10.5 -Prepare and adapt the Hawkesbury Sustainability Strategy.
-10.6 -Adopt and embed climate change policies to reduce carbon footprint through land use development and activities within the Hawkesbury.
-Short - Long Term 10.7 -Encourage tree planting in public open spaces and provide shade to pedestrian routes.
-Planning Priority 11 Protect our rivers, creeks and areas of high biodiversity and environmental values.
-Measure Biodiversity of the area is identified, mapped and protected for future generations.
-Biodiversity off-set schemes undertaken where developments impact on biodiversity.
-The rivers and wetlands and its eco-systems are protected and enhanced.
-Actions Timeframe On-Going 11.1 -Protect and enhance natural assets and ensure the biodiversity of the Hawkesbury is identified and preserved.
-11.2- Ensure development at the interface of areas of significant biodiversity has minimal environmental impact.
-Short - Medium Term 11.3- Promote community stewardship of the natural environment including our rivers, creeks, wetlands and bushlands to ensure its vitality into the future.
-Short - Long Term 11.4 -Encourage tree planting and bush regeneration in public open spaces and provide shade to pedestrian routes.
-11.5 -Adapt the draft Hawkesbury Environmental Biodiversity Strategy.
+An aware and resilient city that can adapt to natural hazards of flood, bushfire and climate change.

+- Temperature in the Hawkesbury during summer and winter seasons. - Aware, prepared and resilient community. - Reduced carbon emission through various initiatives and projects. - Climate change and urban heat island strategies incorporated into Council's policies and strategies.

+- 10.1 Continue on-going community preparedness, awareness and resilience against natural hazards of flood, bushfires, and climate change. - 10.2 -Commit to and champion net zero emissions by 2050, or sooner. - 10.3 -Implement the Regional Land Use Framework when completed by the NSW State Government to address flood risk in the Hawkesbury Nepean Valley. - 10.4 -Develop planning controls to protect and mitigate development in areas prone to natural hazards including bushfire and flood where the risk to life and property is high. - 10.5 Prepare and implement the Hawkesbury Sustainability Strategy. - 10.6 -Adopt and embed climate change policies to reduce carbon footprint through land use development and activities within the Hawkesbury. - 10.7 -Prepare and implement an Urban Tree Strategy including connections to the green grid.

+Short - Long Term

+Protect our rivers, creeks and areas of high biodiversity and environmental values.

+- Biodiversity of the area is identified, mapped and protected for future generations. - Biodiversity off-set schemes undertaken where developments impact on biodiversity. - The rivers and wetlands and its eco-systems are protected and enhanced.

+- 11.1 -Protect and enhance natural assets and ensure the biodiversity of the Hawkesbury is identified and preserved. - 11.2- Ensure development at the interface of areas of significant biodiversity has minimal environmental impact.

+Short - Medium Term

+11.3- Promote community stewardship of the natural environment including our rivers, creeks, wetlands and bushlands to ensure its vitality into the future.

+Short - Long Term

+- 11.4 -Encourage tree planting and bush regeneration in public open spaces and provide shade to pedestrian routes. - 11.5 -Prepare and implement a biodiversity strategic planning framework and investigate changes to the Hawkesbury Local Environmental Plan and Development Control Plan, to improve management of biodiversity including koala habitat.

-Planning Priority 12 Champion, educate and support the transition to renewable energy and waste.
-Measure Renewable energy information and initiatives provided to community and pilots undertaken.
-Community made aware of waste recycle benefits.
-Council buildings are supported by 100% renewable energy by 2050.
-Timeframe Actions On-Going 12.1 -Undertake and promote solar energy initiatives to future proof its buildings to renewable energy.
-12.2-Continue to install gas extraction wells at the waste management facilities.
-12.3-Encourage waste recycle and reuse.
-12.4-Educate and encourage water and waste recycling.
-Short - Medium Term 12.5-Replace all the street lights with LED lights.
+Champion, educate and support a transition to renewable energy and reduced waste.

+- Renewable energy information and initiatives provided to community and pilots undertaken. - Community made aware of waste recycle benefits. - Council buildings are supported by 100% renewable energy by 2050.

+- 12.1 -Undertake and promote solar energy initiatives to future proof its buildings to renewable energy. - 12.2-Prepare and implement a Waste Strategy. - 12.3-Prepare and implement a Net Zero Emissions and Water Efficiency Strategy.

+Short - Medium Term

+12.4-Replace all street lights with LED lights.